brohrer/dsmq/README.md

 ## `DSMQClientSideConnection` class

-This is a convenience wrapper, to make the `get()` and `put()` functions easy to write and remember
+This is a convenience wrapper, to make the `get()` and `put()` functions easy to write and remember.

 ### `put(topic, msg)`